dguo/make-a-readme/README.md

 ## Contributing
 Please feel free to submit an issue or pull request.
 The website is simple enough to not require a build process.
-Just open `index.html` in a browser.
+Just open `public/index.html` in a browser.

+If you want [live reloading](https://github.com/tapio/live-server) and have Node installed, run `$ yarn install && yarn start`.
+If you have Python and Docker installed, you can run `$ ./dev start` instead.

 ## License
 [MIT](https://github.com/dguo/make-a-readme/blob/master/LICENSE)